EGPostema/DrawerDissect/README.md

 This will:
 - Start the processing pipeline on the test image in `fullsize`
 - Automatically generate all outputs and directories
+- Skip any images that have already been processed (no overwriting)

 ### Example Outputs